kxanxc/kxanxc/README.md

 ### About me ✨
 I am an incoming member of the Computer Science Student Community (CSSC) at my University.
 I'm a very active person and enjoy sports such as; Soccer, Snowboarding, Badminton, and Skating.
-Check out my 16 personalities if you're more intrestedto learn more about me: https://www.16personalities.com/free-personality-test/b13fda4831e9c
+Check out my 16 personalities if you're more intrested to learn more about me: https://www.16personalities.com/free-personality-test/b13fda4831e9c

 ### Games and Hobbies of mine 🎮
 - League of Legends